-But the way that I encourage people who want to DIY their diet is to take an additive approach instead.
+If you want to DIY your diet approach, I encourage you to focus on what you can add into your diet, rather than what you eliminate.
 So instead of getting rid of the bad guys, you focus instead on adding in good guys.

 The foods I encourage people to add in are those that are anti-inflammatory, antioxidant and packed to the brim with nutrition.
 It might include:

 - High-quality proteins (can be animal or plant-based)

 - Brightly coloured fruits and vegetables

 Of course, not all of these will always suit everyone.
 If you know you have a dietary requirement such as low fibre, keep to that!
 But there are still healthy options for almost every dietary need out there.
 So if you’re in doubt, add in more wholefoods, instead of eliminating foods.